DrThomasAger/smile/README.md

 When we use an equals sign `[=`, the model can recognize that we're saying the data is equal to this.
 When we use a curvy emoticon for our other section `(:` the model knows we mean something new - it's different!

-When this scales to many sections in the same prompt, we are building a shared vocabulary in that instance for what we mean with each kind of emoticon.

 In ***(: Smile*** we can define our instructions more effectively for our need if we flexibly drop or add structure.
 This kind of flexibility can lead to token-efficient structuring:

 ```